AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling action

-From equation \eqref{eq:3.1} to \eqref{eq:3.4}, we have used the fact that the Gibbons-Hawking-York surface term $S_{GHY}$ is canceled out by the boundary term generated in the partial integral with respect to the Ricci scalar $R$.
+From equations \eqref{eq:3.1} to \eqref{eq:3.4}, we utilize the fact that the Gibbons-Hawking-York surface term $S_{GHY}$ is canceled out by the boundary term generated in the partial integral with respect to the Ricci scalar $R$.
+The Euclidean action plays a central role in the Euclidean path integral.
+In the semiclassical region, this method is widely used to study quantum gravity with a negative cosmological constant~\cite{SR,SAX,XY1,SC2,AE,NAS}.
+Thus, we will use this method to study the model defined by equation \eqref{eq:3.1}.